 (b) PRM strongly recommends using the proposal and budget templates that are available upon email request from PRM's NGO Coordinator.
 Please send an email, with the phrase “PRM NGO Templates” in the subject line, to PRM's NGO Coordinator to receive an automated reply with the templates.

-New page limits: Proposals using PRM's templates must be no more than 15 pages in length (Times New Roman 12 point font, one inch margins on all sides).
+New page limits: Single-year proposals using PRM's templates must be no more than 15 pages in length (Times New Roman 12 point font, one inch margins on all sides).
 If the applicant does not use PRM's recommended templates, proposals must not exceed 10 pages in length.
 Organizations may choose to attach work plans, activity calendars, and/or logical frameworks as addendums/appendices to the proposal.
 These attachments do not count toward the page limit total however annexes cannot be relied upon as a key source of program information.
 The proposal narrative must be able to stand on its own in the application process.
 For multi-year funding application instructions, see section (e) below.

 (c) To be considered for PRM funding, organizations must submit a complete application package including: